 The family of the scholar-athlete is responsible for providing transportation to and from all practices.
-The Epiphany School of Global Studies will provide transportation from the school to away athletic events when the bus or van and the suitable driver can be secured.
+Epiphany will provide transportation from the school to away athletic events when the bus or van and the suitable driver can be secured, and at least one coach will always ride with the team.
 In the event that the school cannot provide transportation to an away game, the coach and his/her team parent will secure parent volunteers to drive to the game.
-A scholarathlete may ride to an away athletic event in alternative transportation only when there is not sufficient space in the team bus/van or the bus/van is not available.
-Any scholarathlete may ride home from an away game only with his/her parent if that parent has spoken with the coach following the game or presented a written note specifying alternative plans.
-To honor the time commitment of coaches, it is imperative that scholarathletes are picked up in a timely manner upon their return to The Epiphany School of Global Studies.
+To honor the time commitment of coaches, it is imperative that scholar-athletes are picked up in a timely manner upon their return to school.